 St. Vincent’s Home, later known as St. Vincent’s Orphan Asylum, was established in 1857 as a home for orphaned and homeless girls in Central New York.
 In 1948, St. Vincent’s closed its building (now the site of a downtown tower) and merged with the House of Providence.
 During the 1950’s, the House of Providence began to receive girls as well as boys.

-You must be a former resident or a member of a resident’s family to request information about that resident.
-Please call Toni Maxwell at 315-362-7528 with the name and date of birth of the person.
-If a file exists, you will be asked to send a written request with proof of your identity and the relationship in order to view or receive copies of the file.
+You must be a former resident or a direct descendant of a resident to request or view information about that resident.
+To request info, please call Development Coordinator Mary Kay Musyt at (315) 362-7579 with the name and date of birth of the resident.
+If a file exists, you will be asked to mail or email a written request with proof of your identity and the relationship in order to view or receive copies of the file.